Broadcasting colourings on trees. A combinatorial view: Introduction

 \section{Introduction}

-The broadcasting models and the closely related reconstruction problems on trees were originally studied in statistical physics.
-Since then they have found applications in other areas including biology (in phylogenetic reconstruction \cite{OptPhylogeny,PhaseTransPhylog}), communication theory (in the study of noisy computation \cite{IsingTree}).
-Very impressively, these models arise in the study of random constraints satisfaction problems such as random $k$-SAT, random graph colouring etc. That is, these models on trees seem to capture some of the most fundamental properties of the corresponding models on random (hyper)graphs (see \cite{1RSBPaper}).
+The broadcasting models on trees and the closely related reconstruction problem were originally studied in {\em statistical physics}.
+Since then they have found applications in other areas including {\em biology} (in phylogenetic reconstruction \cite{OptPhylogeny,PhaseTransPhylog}), {\em communication theory} (in the study of noisy computation \cite{IsingTree}).
+Very impressively, these models arise in {\em computer science} in the study of {\em random constraints satisfaction problems} such as random $k$-SAT, random graph colouring etc. That is, the models on trees seem to capture some of the most fundamental properties of the corresponding models on random (hyper)graphs, \cite{1RSBPaper}.

-The most basic problem in the study of broadcasting models is determining the reconstruction/non-reconstruction threshold.
+The most basic problem in the study of broadcasting models is to determine the reconstruction/non-reconstruction threshold.
 I.e. whether the configuration of the root affects the distribution of the configuration of the leaves of the tree.
 The transition from non-reconstruction to reconstruction can be achieved by adjusting appropriately the parameters of the model.
-Typically, this transition exhibits threshold behaviour.
-So far, the main focus of the study was to determine the precise location of the reconstruction/non-reconstruction threshold in various models.
+Typically, this transition exhibits a {\em threshold behaviour}.
+So far, the main focus of the study was to determine the precise location of this threshold for various models.

-In this work we focus on the colouring model, for which the reconstruction/non-reconstruction threshold is known \cite{InfFlowTrees,Semerjian,SlyRecon,TreeNonNaya}.
-We investigate further the phenomenon searching for a natural, i.e. combinatorial, explanation of why the information decays in the non-reconstruction regime.
-An explanation which has been, somehow, elusive for a number of colours $k$ smaller than the number of children per non-leaf vertex, $d$.
-As far as the reconstruction regime is regarded a satisfactory, combinatorial, explanation is already known \cite{InfFlowTrees,Semerjian}.
-Here we provide a combinatorial view of the problem by providing a coupling between two broadcasting processes which work for $k$ well below $d$, i.e. for $k>2d/\ln d$.
-That is, it implies non-reconstruction for $k>2d/\ln d$.
-Even though the coupling is not optimal, it reveals a great deal of why we have non-reconstruction on trees.
-Interestingly enough, the decisions that it makes are based on {\em local rules}, i.e. it considers only two successive levels of the tree.
-The reader should not take for granted that such a coupling is fairly local for every $k$ down to $d/\ln d$.
+In this work, we focus on the colouring model on a $d$-ary tree.
+The reconstruction/non-reconstruction threshold for this model is known precisely \cite{InfFlowTrees,Semerjian,SlyRecon,TreeNonNaya}.
+We investigate the phenomenon further by searching for a {\em combinatorial} reason why the information decays in the non-reconstruction regime.
+Such an explanation, somehow, has been elusive when $k\leq d$.
+For the reconstruction regime combinatorial explanation is already known \cite{InfFlowTrees,Semerjian}.